 Vardhan Patankar, PhD

 Vardhan has been associated with WCS-India since 2015 as a DST INSPIRE Faculty Fellow.
-Currently, he works as a 'Program Head' in WCS-India's Marine Program.
 He holds Master's in marine sciences and PhD in coral reef ecology and local community resource utilisation patterns.
 Over the past few years, he has worked (alongside colleagues) on a range of basic and applied studies in marine systems.
 This includes socio-ecological resilience, illegal marine trade, marine protected areas, interactions between dugongs & sea-grass meadows, dolphins and coconut crabs.
 He has strong interests in coral reef ecology, socio-ecological resilience, reef fish communities, community dynamics of the marine ecosystem and conservation of marine systems.
 In his current profile, he gives strategic direction to different projects of the marine program by working with a network of individuals as well as national and international organisations.
 To know more about his work, please visit: https://seafan.in/